Menu

 What are the local customs in Syria?

-– Don’t pass by someone who is praying.
+– Do not pass in front of someone who is praying.

 Is it safe in Syria?

-Some of the measures we take on our travels are;
+Some of the safety measures to follow on our tours:

-– We do not discuss the itinerary or the name of the hotel with anyone.
-Although it will of course only be out of curiosity that someone asks, we do not share this information with others, purely as a precaution.
+– We do not share details of the itinerary or hotel names with anyone.
+While such questions may be asked simply out of curiosity, we refrain from disclosing this information as a precaution.

-– We advise everyone to register with your local embassy.
-If you have problems on the spot, it is much easier to get in touch with the embassy on site.
+– We recommend everyone register with their local embassy.
+In case of any issues during the trip, it will be much easier to get assistance through the embassy on site.

 Can I take pictures in Syria?

-In general, you can take photos freely.
-However, there are a few points to keep in mind:
+Generally, you can take photos freely.
+However, there are a few things to keep in mind:

 – Always ask permission before taking a photo of a person.